Key takeaways:

 Most people can easily pinpoint their migraine triggers.
 These are things like foods, light, sounds, or even smells that usually bring on a migraine.
 If you know your triggers, it’s important to avoid them as much as possible.
 If you don’t know your triggers, try keeping a headache diary.

 When you feel a migraine starting, write down the date, time, and your symptoms.
-But also note what you were doing when the migraine started.
-You may find that your episodes tend to happen more at a specific time of day or in certain locations.
+Also note what you were doing when the migraine started.
+Over time, you may notice patterns, like your episodes happen more at a specific time of day or in certain locations.
 This can help you pinpoint your triggers.

-Triggers do vary from person to person.
-But there are some things that are likely to trigger a migraine for people.
-These things include:
+Triggers vary from person to person.
+But there are some things that are more likely to trigger a migraine.
+These include:

 Not getting enough sleep